profunktor/neutron/docs/src/paradox/reference/Connection.md

 # Connection

-A connection to Apache Pulsar is an expensive operation, so it is recommended to create a single instance per application.
+A connection to Apache Pulsar is an expensive operation, reason why it is recommended to create a single instance per application.

 The main constructor returns a `cats.effect.Resource`, and is defined as follows.